ammoseek/asblog/src/posts/02-12-2020-why-new-ammoseek/index.md

 featuredImage: './ammoseek-change-tire.jpg'
 ---

 Change is good, especially when you have flat or bald tires.
-The tires on the [classic AmmoSeek (still available here)](https://classic.ammoseek.com) lost both tread and air over the 10 years of its existence.
+The tires on the [classic AmmoSeek (still available here)](https://classic.ammoseek.com) lost both tread and air over the 10+ years of its existence.

 **[The new AmmoSeek.com](https://ammoseek.com/)** is in place and some folks are unhappy with the change.
 During our open beta period, we had a survey that was open for a couple months as folks tried out the new site.
-Out of the people that tried the new site while it was in beta, 86.5% rated it at 7 or above (on a 1 to 10 scale).
+Out of the people that tried the new site while it was in beta, 87% rated it at 7 or above (on a 1 to 10 scale).
 There were over 2000 respondents to the survey.
 But not everyone is pleased with the new site now that it is out of beta.

-Some of this is to be expected since being resistent to change is just human nature; however, we want to make sure it is clear why a change was necessary and our planned improvements going forward.
+Some of this is to be expected since being resistent to change is just human nature; however, we want to make sure it is clear why a change was necessary and map out our future improvements.

 ### Why change?